Khashoggi supporters launch group to advocate for democratic rights in the Arab world

-He established the nonprofit organization, called Democracy for the Arab World, shortly before his death to expose abuses by governments in the Middle East, and in particular U.S.-allied nations such as Saudi Arabia, the United Arab Emirates and Egypt — three of the Trump administration’s closest Arab partners.
-But the group had remained dormant since then.
+He established the nonprofit organization, called Democracy for the Arab World Now, shortly before his death, but the group has remained dormant since then.
+His supporters said Tuesday it would expose abuses by governments in the Middle East, and in particular U.S.-allied nations such as Saudi Arabia, the United Arab Emirates and Egypt — three of the Trump administration’s closest Arab partners.

-Khashoggi set up the group “in the summer of 2018, along with some of his friends here in the room today, based on his belief that only democracy and freedom will bring lasting peace and security to the Middle East and North Africa,” Sarah Leah Whitson, the organization’s executive director, said during a virtual news conference.
+Khashoggi set up the group “based on his belief that only democracy and freedom will bring lasting peace and security to the Middle East and North Africa,” Sarah Leah Whitson, the organization’s executive director, said during a virtual news conference.
 “We are going to uphold Jamal’s legacy,” she said.

 Khashoggi was killed Oct.
 2, 2018, after visiting Saudi Arabia’s consulate in Istanbul to obtain documents that would allow him to marry.
 He walked into the mission despite the risk.
 In the months that preceded that visit, he had been writing columns in The Washington Post that were sharply critical of Crown Prince Mohammed bin Salman, who effectively rules Saudi Arabia and shows no patience for rivals or subjects who speak up.